 Instructed by families and by NHS Trusts, with particular expertise in medical deaths, Sarah has considerable and sensitive experience of both jury and non jury inquests, high profile cases and also deaths in custody.

-- Re Kevan Watts (2019 - ongoing): Sarah currently acts for the family of Kevan Watts in respect of his death following cardiac transplant surgery.
+- Re Kevan Watts (2019 - 2022): Sarah acted for the family of Kevan Watts in respect of his death following cardiac transplant surgery.

 - Re Michelle Roach (2018): Maternal death from pulmonary embolism.
 Sarah instigated the inquest process after receipt of papers for a civil claim.
 Care of a GP and NHS Trust under critical scrutiny.
 Neglect verdict.

 - Re Graham Stoten (2016-2018): Sarah represented one of 10 families at an inquest where the conduct of disgraced urologist, Mr Paul Miller, was under scrutiny.